-- Bushfires (where natural regeneration has not been successful). - Impacts of weeds on vegetation condition are not successfully managed by weed control (i.e. areas defined as degraded in 2016 bushland condition survey show further decline in subsequent 5-yearly survey despite weed treatment). - Impacts of dieback on vegetation condition are not successfully managed by phosphite and other dieback management measures (i.e. areas defined as degraded in 2016 survey show further decline in subsequent 5-yearly survey despite dieback treatment). - The closure of surplus or non-essential firebreaks and access tracks. - Verge impacts from the construction of new roads as detailed in Master Plan 2014. - The creation of wildlife corridors.
+- Bushfires (where natural regeneration has not been successful). - Impacts of weeds on vegetation condition are not successfully managed by weed control (i.e. areas defined as degraded in bushland condition surveys show further decline in subsequent surveys despite weed treatment). - Impacts of dieback on vegetation condition are not successfully managed by phosphite and other dieback management measures (i.e. areas defined as degraded in bushland condition surveys show further decline in subsequent surveys despite dieback treatment). - The closure of surplus or non-essential firebreaks and access tracks. - Verge impacts from the construction of new roads as detailed in Master Plan 2020. - The creation of wildlife corridors.